A short film by the Billingham Film Unit documenting the unveiling and dedication of the Billingham War Memorial, on a windy Sunday, 3rd July 1949.

 An amateur film produced by Betty Cook and Peter Whitaker of the Cleveland Cine Club recording events taking place during and after a major fire at the Clarence Works of British Steel Chemicals at Port Clarence on August 23rd 1976.

 An amateur film by Leonard Winter of the Cleveland Cine Club of decorated streets, events and parades taking place in and around Middlesbrough as part of the Queen Elizabeth II Silver Jubilee celebrations in 1977.

 An amateur film of the visit to Stockton-on-Tees by Queen Elizabeth II and Prince Philip the Duke of Edinburgh on Monday 4th June 1956 made by Leslie Brown, owner of a record and toy shop on the High Street.
 The film records the arrival of the royal couple, a civic reception taking place outside the town hall watched by patriotic crowds, and a drive through the streets.
 At Stockton Racecourse the 1st Battalion of the Loyal North Lancashire Regiment march on to the course and are inspected by the Queen.
 The final part shows the Royal Yacht Britannia anchored at Tees Dock before sailing out to sea.

 This film made by Mr L Hammell, a teacher at Norton High Street Junior School, shows some of the childrens' activities at the school including examples of handicraft and also of a demonstration of police dog handling.

-An amateur film of an award presentation to the Sergeant of the 5th Battalion North Riding Home Guard, which takes place at Marton, near Middlesbrough.
+An amateur film of an award presentation to the sergeant of the 5th Battalion North Riding Home Guard, which takes place at Marton, near Middlesbrough, in winter.
 The film was shot by Lionel Saltmer, owner of a boutique in Middlesbrough and member of this Home Guard unit.